mariohamann/vendorism/README.md

 #### Parameters:

 -   `config`: The configuration object.
-    -   `source`: The source configuration.
+    -   `get`: The source configuration.
         -   `url` (optional): The URL from which files should be downloaded.
         -   `path`: The directory to which files should be extracted.
         -   `hooks` (optional): Hooks to run before and after the main process.